kongpop10/spaceweather-timeline/README.md

   3. Solar Flares
   4. Coronal Holes
 - **Significance Highlighting**: Automatically identifies and highlights significant space weather events with taller bars in the timeline
+- **Forecast Feature**: Extends the timeline into the future to show forecasted space weather events based on predicted arrival times
 - **Detailed Event Cards**: Click on any date to view detailed information about the events on that day
-- **Admin Dashboard**: Password-protected admin section for data management, LLM configuration, and display settings
+- **Admin Dashboard**: Password-protected admin section for data management, LLM configuration, and display settings including a global days to display slider (1-30 days)
 - **SQLite Database**: Local storage of space weather data for improved performance and reliability
 - **Supabase Sync**: Synchronization with Supabase for cloud backup and sharing capabilities